AdobeDocs/campaign-standard.es-ES/help/designing/using/designing-content-in-adobe-campaign.md

 ## Limitaciones de Email Designer {#email-designer-limitations}

 * No se pueden usar campos de personalización en un fragmento.
-Para obtener más información sobre los fragmentos, consulte [esta sección](../../designing/using/using-reusable-content.md#about-fragments).
+For more on fragments, see [this section](../../designing/using/using-reusable-content.md#about-fragments).

 <!--* You cannot save directly as a fragment some content of an email that you are editing within the Email Designer.
 You need to copy-paste the HTML corresponding to that content into a new fragment.
 For more on this, see [Saving content as a fragment](../../designing/using/using-reusable-content.md#saving-content-as-a-fragment).-->

 * Al editar estilos, solo están disponibles las fuentes web oficialmente admitidas por la mayoría de los clientes de correo electrónico.
 * Los estilos no se pueden guardar como un tema para su reutilización futura.
 Sin embargo, el estilo CSS se puede guardar en una plantilla de contenido o en un correo electrónico.
-Para obtener más información sobre los estilos, consulte [esta sección](../../designing/using/styles.md).
+For more on styles, see [this section](../../designing/using/styles.md).

-**Temas relacionados**:
+**Temas relacionados**

 * [Creación de un correo electrónico](../../channels/using/creating-an-email.md)
 * [Diseño de una página de aterrizaje](../../channels/using/designing-a-landing-page.md)